co-alliance/adr/sites/all/libraries/openseadragon/README.md

 When fixing bugs and adding features, when appropriate please also:

-* Update related doc comments
+* Update related doc comments (we use [JSDoc 3](http://usejsdoc.org/))
 * Add/update related unit tests

 If you're new to the project, check out our [good first bug](https://github.com/openseadragon/openseadragon/issues?labels=good+first+bug&page=1&state=open) issues for some places to dip your toe in the water.

+If you're new to open source in general, check out [GitHub's open source intro guide](https://guides.github.com/overviews/os-contributing/).

 ## License